-Liechtenstein to San Marino by Public Transport: A Four-Country Overland Route
+Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

-Visiting Liechtenstein and San Marino may feel like two separate trips, but they connect surprisingly well by public transport.
+Visiting Liechtenstein and San Marino may feel like two separate trips, but these two tiny microstates connect surprisingly well by public transport.
 We took this overland route from Vaduz to San Marino over the Swiss Alps, stopping overnight in Milan to break up the journey.
 From Milan, it’s a fast train to the beautiful seaside resort of Rimini – the gateway to San Marino.

 The journey is scenic, easy to follow, and budget-friendly.
 So if you like the idea of sitting back, relaxing, and enjoying one of the most spectacular FlixBus routes in Europe – crossing four countries along the way – this trip could be for you.